IBM-Bluemix-Docs/java/microprofile-metrics.md

 ```
 {: codeblock}

-Then use the `@Counted` annotation to create a simple counter.
-This example counts how many times the `createPortfolio` method has been called:
+Then, use the `@Counted` annotation to create a simple counter, as shown in the following example that counts how many times the `createPortfoloio` method is called:

 ```java
 @POST